nedrysoft/pingnoo/contributing.md

 #### for loops

-*   Wherever possible use range-based loops or iterators.
+*   Wherever possible, use range-based loops or iterators.
-*   Use descriptive names for indices or iterators
+*   Use descriptive names for indices or iterators.

 *Good*